1. Home

 Pharmacy Industry

-With the growth in pharmaceutical industries looking for more than Ph.D. candidates and researchers, PharmD candidates and pharmacists are being more sought after in the industry sector.
-Pharmaceutical companies provide many different work from home positions that many will find desirable.
+With the growth in pharmaceutical industries, which are looking for more than Ph.D. candidates and researchers, PharmD candidates and pharmacists are being more sought after in the industry sector.
+Pharmaceutical companies provide many different work-from-home positions that many will find desirable.

 Pharmacists can work in regulatory or medical affairs remotely.
 A medical writer or clinical data manager position requires a secure line of end-to-end communication but allows you to work remotely.
 Many industry positions may require a pharmaceutical fellowship that is 1-2 years in length, while there are also different opportunities to enter the industry directly.